 Data Scientist & Researcher

-I studied physics at MIT (2009-2013) and Harvard (2014-2019).
-In undergrad, I explored multiple supersymmetry breaking as a model of dark matter, and as a PhD student, I explored statistical physics and combinatorics of biomolecular interactions as a grad student.
+Previous academic work involved studying multiple supersymmetry breaking as a model of dark matter in undergrad, and statistical physics and combinatorics of biomolecular interactions in grad school.

 (2024) Large W limit of the knapsack problem.